Insolvency rejected due to lack of assets

 A three-year blocking period comes into effect if a person who is in insolvency proceedings:

-If someone fails to submit the application for discharge of residual debt on time or withdraws it despite being advised, thereby delaying the procedure, that person should bear the consequences.
+If someone fails to submit or withdraws the application for discharge of residual debt in a timely manner despite being advised, thereby delaying the procedure, that person shall bear the consequences.

 What does timely mean?

-If insolvency occurs, it must be reported immediately.
-It does not matter when those responsible realized that there were reasons for insolvency.
-The decisive point in time is when they should have realized it.
+When insolvency occurs, it must be reported immediately.
+It doesn't matter when those responsible realized that there were grounds for insolvency.
+The decisive factor is when the debtor(s) should have realized it.

 Important to know – Possibility of discharge of residual debt:

-According to a decision of the Cologne District Court in 2013, the rule was that the three-year blocking period did NOT apply to the filing of new self-applications for the opening of insolvency proceedings and discharge of residual debt if a creditor's application was rejected due to lack of assets.
+According to a decision of the Cologne District Court in 2013, the rule was that the three-year blocking period did NOT apply to the filing of new own applications for the opening of insolvency proceedings and discharge of residual debt if a creditor's application was rejected due to insufficient assets.

-Below are possible legal violations in the event of a rejection of the insolvency application due to lack of assets according to Section 26 InsO:
+Possible legal violations and consequences if the insolvency application is rejected due to lack of assets according to Section 26 InsO:

 Personal liability: